Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Characterizing the performance of the MaxEnt method

+Then, for any pair $(i,j)$, a permutationally invariant state $|\psi\rangle$ must satisfy the relation $P_{ij}|\psi\rangle=\pm|\psi\rangle$, where the ``$+$" stands for bosons and the ``$-$" for fermions.
+In the most general case, a quantum system having permutational symmetry is one whose state is described by a density operator $\rho_{\mathrm{(PI)}}$ that satisfies the relation

-As previously mentioned, these states are invariant under the action of the two-particle exchange operator $P_{ij}$ defined in Eq.~(\ref{permutator_operattor}), and therefore invariant under a general $n$-particle permutation operation ($n\leq N$).
+Any other permutation of $n\leq N$ particles can be written as a product of $P_{ij}$'s and therefore $\rho_{\mathrm{(PI)}}$ is invariant under a general $n$-particle permutation operation.
 These operations form a \textit{discrete group}, which has a finite set of generators.
-For example, for a composite system of $N$ identical particles there are $N-1$ generators, and we can consider a set of generators $\{Q_k\}_{1\leq k\leq N-1}$ as given by $\{P_{12},P_{13},P_{14},\ldots,P_{1N}\}$.
-In the computational basis, the matrix representation of the $\{P_{ij}\}$ can be computed straightforwardly.
-Hence, we must compute the auxiliary observables $[iP_{1,k+1},O_j]$ in Eq.~(\ref{e:ConditionsB}), for each $k=1,\ldots,N-1$ and each $j=1,\ldots,m^2$.
-Notice that not all the elements of the set $\{[iP_{1,k+1},O_j]\}_{k=1,\ldots,N-1}^{j=1,\ldots,m^2}$ are necessarily linearly independent.
-In fact, for three qubits there are $44$ linearly independent auxiliary observables.
-Once the linearly independent auxiliary observables are extracted, we are ready to run the MaxEnt (with symmetries) algorithm described in Algorithm~\ref{alg:Framwork}.
+For example, for a composite system of $N$ identical particles there are $N-1$ generators, and we can consider as a set of generators $\{Q_k\}_{1\leq k \leq N-1}$, the one given by $\{P_{12},P_{13},P_{14},\ldots,P_{1N}\}$.
+In the computational basis, the matrix representation of the elements in $\{P_{1,k+1}\}_{1\leq k \leq N-1}$ can be computed directly.
+Then, the auxiliary observables given in Eq.~(\ref{e:ConditionsB}) must be calculated as:

+Not all the elements of the set in Eq.~(\ref{Aux_Perm}) are necessarily linearly independent.
+In fact, for three qubits there are $44$ linearly independent auxiliary observables that form the set $\{\tilde{A}_i\}_{1\leq i \leq,R}$ needed to run the MaxEnt (with symmetries) algorithm described in Algorithm~\ref{alg:Framwork}.